 The Categorical Track Intensified Research Rotation structure is designed to give selected residents concentrated mentored exposure to either basic or clinical research.
 Residents who qualify for this rotation will have a specially designed schedule during their second or third year.

 Select residents will be scheduled for three months of consecutive protected research time, the maximum allowed by the American Board of Internal Medicine (ABIM).
 The protected research time will be drawn from general elective time.

 Residents will continue their weekly continuity clinic and will have coverage responsibilities that, across the years, will be equal to that of their peers in the program.
 Their other clinical rotations will be identical to those of the other categorical residents and will meet all ABIM requirements for board eligibility.

-Applications will be accepted after January 1 of the PGY-1 year.
+Applications will be accepted January 1 through March 31 of the PGY-1 year.
 This will allow time for acclimatization to the residency and to permit consideration of a project.